artprima/prometheus-metrics-bundle/README.md

   - collect metrics on "kernel.exception" event with (default priority).
 - `Artprima\PrometheusMetricsBundle\Metrics\TerminateMetricsCollectorInterface`
   - collect metrics on "kernel.terminate" event.

+The following collectors will only work if you define `enable_console_metrics: true` in the bundle configuration:

 - `Artprima\PrometheusMetricsBundle\Metrics\ConsoleCommandMetricsCollectorInterface`
   - collect metrics on "console.command" event.
 - `Artprima\PrometheusMetricsBundle\Metrics\ConsoleTerminateMetricsCollectorInterface`